StackExchange/dnscontrol/documentation/preview-push.md

 `dnsconfig.js`.

 * `--creds name`
   * Specifies the name of the credentials file, normally `creds.json`.
     Typically the file is read.
 If the executable bit is set, the file is executed and the output is used as the configuration.
-(That feature may or may not work on Windows.)
-If the filename begins with a `|` (for example:
-    `|runme.sh`) the `|` is removed and the remaining string is used as the name of the program.
+See [creds.json][creds-json.md] for details.

 * `--providers name,name2`
   * Specifies a comma-separated list of providers to